 Preparation and Equipment:

-*Wire Transfer - Please contact us and we will check if this can can set up without unreasonable charge from your area.
+*Wire Transfer - please contact us and we will check if this can set up without unreasonable charge from your area.

 All taxes are included.